act-org/RSCAT/README.md

    Copy all the extracted "jar" files to the "/java" folder under the RSCAT package installation directory.
 You can use `.libPaths()` to get the path to installed libraries.
 For example, if RSCAT is installed at "C:/Users/urname/Documents/R/win-library/3.4", then copy the extracted "jar" files to "C:/Users/urname/Documents/R/win-library/3.4/RSCAT/java".

-6. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "C:/xpressmp/lib/xprm.jar".
+5. Copy "xprm.jar" to the "/java" folder under the RSCAT package installation directory. "xprm.jar" can be found in the Xpress installation directory, e.g., "C:/xpressmp/lib/xprm.jar".
-7. Restart the R session (run`.rs.restartR()` if RStudio is used as the IDE).
+6. In the R environment, load RSCAT using `library(RSCAT)`.

 ### For Mac OS
 1. Install Java SE Development Kit 8 64-bit (https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html)